dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

 Email related processes are handled by two entities (activity and comment)

-1. Email that is sent is derived from message (question) and constructed as Activity entity (mailing_list_activity)
+1. Email that is sent is derived from message (content) and constructed as Activity entity (mailing_list_activity)

 **Workflow**